rkalendar/TotalRepeats/README.md

 **Common options:**

 ```
-kmer=18	kmer size (default kmer=19)
+kmer=	kmer size (default kmer=19)

-sln=90	repeat block length (default sln=90)
+sln=	repeat block length (default sln=90)

-nsize=1 speed and sensitivity of sequence clustering: value nsize=1, use when ignoring clustering.
-Values nsize=10...30 are the most optimal.
-Maximum value for nsize=240, for more accurate classification (not applicable in practice).
+nsize= speed and sensitivity of sequence clustering: value nsize=1, used when ignoring clustering.
+Values nsize=10...30 are the most optimal—maximum value for nsize=240, for more accurate classification (not applicable in practice).

-image=10000x300 the dimensionality of the image (by default, the dimensionality of the image is automatically determined)
+image= the dimensionality of the image (by default, the dimensionality of the image is automatically determined)

-flanks=100 extend the flanks of the repeat with an appropriate length (100 nt) (default flanks=0)
+flanks= extend the flanks of the repeat with an appropriate length (100 nt) (default flanks=0)

 mask=true/false generate a new file with masking repeats (default mask=true)